abrown5421/mern-fsa-starter/README.md

 pnpm link --global
 ```

 The development server will start and serve the frontend application.

-You can test the login functionality using the following credentials

-* `Email: test.user@gmail.com`
-* `Password: TestUserPassword123!`
+Happy Coding!